LeeyaD/ls170/02_the_transport_layer_copy.md

 TCP or UDP

 ### Multiplexing and Demultiplexing
-**Channels**, distinct lines of communication on a host machine for different applications and/or processes allowing them to send/receive data simultaneously.
+**Channels**, distinct lines of communication on a host machine for different applications and/or processes allowing them to send/receive data simultaneously. w/ IP addresses there's only one channel btwn hosts.

-Although we have multiple communication channels on a host, w/ IP addresses there's only one channel btwn hosts.
-A way to transmit multiple data inputs over a single host-to-host channel and then somehow separate them out at the other end is needed.

-**multiplexing**, breaking down & transmitting multiple signals over a single channel **demultiplexing**, the putting together of multiple transmitted signals
+**multiplexing**, breaks down & transmits multiple signals over a single channel **demultiplexing**, puts together the multiple transmitted signals

 Multiplexing and demultiplexing occurs thru the use of **network ports**

 ### Ports
 An identifier for a specific process running on a host.
-This identifier is an integer in the range 0-65535.
+The ID is an integer in the range 0-65535.
-Sections of the range are reserved for specific purposes.

-'Services running on servers'? may have a port in the well-known range assigned to them.
-If connecting via HTTP to a web-server running on a host machine, that web-server process will likely have port 80 assigned to it.
+Sections of the range are reserved for specific purposes, for example if connecting via HTTP to a web-server running on a host machine, that web-server process will likely have port 80 assigned to it.

-A service running on a client machine, e.g., a browser running on your laptop, won't use one of these well-known ports, but instead have an *ephemeral* or temporary port assigned to it by the operating system, for example 59258.
+A service running on a client machine, e.g., a browser running on your laptop, won't use a well-known ports, but instead have a temporary port assigned to it by the operating system.

 Source and destination port #s are included in the PDU for the transport layer.
-The name, and exact structure, of these PDUs varies by protocol, but they both include these two pieces of info

-Data from the application layer is encapsulated as the data payload in this PDU, and the *source and destination port numbers within the PDU can be used to direct that data to specific processes on a host*.
+Data from the application layer is encapsulated as the data payload in the PDU for the transport layer, and the *source and destination port numbers within this PDU is used to direct that data to specific processes on a host*.

-The entire PDU is then encapsulated as the data payload in an IP packet. *The IP addresses in the packet header can be used to direct data from one host to another*.
-The IP address and the port number *together* are what enables **end-to-end communication** btwn specific applications on different machines.
+The entire PDU gets encapsulated as the data payload in an IP packet where the IP addresses in the packet header direct data from one host to another.

 The combination of IP address and port # info can be thought of as defining a **communication end-point** or more commonly, a **socket**.

 For now, think of sockets as the combination of IP address and port number, for example 216.3.128.12:8080.